 - To reheat in the microwave, place in a microwave-safe container and heat 1-2 minutes, or until hot.
 Add milk of choice and stir.

-- To reheat on the stove, add 2-4 tbsp water or milk per serving and cook over medium-low heat, stirring, until warm.
+- To reheat on the stove, add 2-4 tablespoon water or milk per serving and cook over medium-low heat, stirring, until warm.

 If you made this recipe, please leave a star rating in the comments!